OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.ContentTypes/README.md

 ### Adding Content Fields to a part

 Fields can not be attached directly to a Content Type.
-To add fields to a content type, create a part using with the same name as the type and add fields to this part.
+To add fields to a content type, create a part with the same name as the type, and add fields to this part.

 ```csharp
  _contentDefinitionManager.AlterTypeDefinition("Product", type => type